Zen12/HairMeshGenerator/readme.md

 ## Overview
-HairMeshGenerator - Prof of concept for generating hair as skinned mesh in Unity3d.
+HairMeshGenerator - Proof of concept for generating hair as skinned mesh in Unity3d.
 It uses bezier curve as tools for describing shape of hair.

 ## Preview